veeral-patel/knowledge-base/docs/CS 161/lec15.md

   number (still use one host)
 - Note: You can only flood and spoof using UDP packets.
 (TCP doesn't work because the victim may be unable to establish a TCP connection with the host at the spoofed IP.
 I'm excluding SYN flooding, as it's not based on sending lots of packets.)
 - Use many hosts -- say a botnet -- to send traffic (DDoS).
 Mirai botnet took down Dyn DNS, which also took down Twitter and Reddit.

+## TCP SYN Flooding

+- Attacker sends a SYN packet, victim sends a SYN/ACK, but the attacker doesn't send an ACK
+- Each half-open TCP connection consumes some memory; the purpose of SYN flooding is to consume the victim host's memory
+- Question: does SYN flooding seek to consume all of the victim host's memory, or exhaust the number of network connections the victim host can make?

+### Defenses
+- Add more memory
+- SYN cookies